camunda/camunda-docs-manual/content/update/minor/74-to-75/tomcat.md

 * `camunda-commons-typed-values-$COMMONS_VERSION.jar`
 * `camunda-commons-utils-$COMMONS_VERSION.jar`

-# 2. Update Optional Camunda BPM Libraries
+# 2. Update Optional Camunda Platform Libraries

 In addition to the core libraries, there may be optional artifacts in `$TOMCAT_HOME/lib/` for LDAP integration, Camunda Connect, Camunda Spin, and Groovy scripting.
 If you use any of these extensions, the following update steps apply: